- Agronomic: grass (misc. annual), grass (misc. perennial)

 - Nuts: almonds

-- Animal Production: grazing - continuous, range improvement, rangeland/pasture management
+- Animal Production: grazing management, grazing - continuous, range improvement, rangeland/pasture management

 - Education and Training: demonstration, extension, farmer to farmer, on-farm/ranch research

-- Farm Business Management: agricultural finance, land access
+- Farm Business Management: agricultural finance, budgets/cost and returns, land access

 - Production Systems: agroecosystems

 - Soil Management: soil quality/health